Girish-Krishnan/ECE-SIPP-Python-ML/1_Basic_ML_Tutorials/README.md

 # Basic Machine Learning Tutorials

-The `Basic_ML_Tutorials` folder contains small scikit-learn examples showing common algorithms.
+This folder contains small scikit-learn examples showing common algorithms.
 Each script can be run with `python` followed by the file name.